MahbubAlam231/dragvisuals/README.md

 # dragvisuals
 Plugin for dragging visual blocks by Damian Conway.
-Have a look at his [YouTube presentation](https://www.youtube.com/watch?v=aHm36-na4-4).
+Have a look at his [YouTube presentation](https://www.youtube.com/watch?v=aHm36-na4-4) or at this [link](https://is.gd/IBV2013).

 You can drag and duplicate visual blocks using this plugin, which is useful at times and is better than copying and pasting.
 The mappings are--